A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Introduction

 In this manner, we get a scalable algorithm for the overall problem that can be used in the initialization of sparse direct solvers, although it is not restricted to that application.

-The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item{\bf Algorithm:} We present a highly-parallel algorithm for approximate weight perfect bipartite matching problem.

-\item {\bf Usefulness:} The presented algorithm returns perfect matchings that are often within $99\%$ of the optimum solution.
+The main contributions of this paper are as follows: \begin{itemize} \item{\bf Algorithm:} We present a highly-parallel algorithm for the heavy weight perfect bipartite matching problem.
+For most practical problems (over 100 sparse matrices from the SuiteSparse matrix collection~\cite{ufget} and other sources), the weights of the perfect matchings generated by HWPM are within 99\% of the optimum solution.

-\item {\bf Performance:} We provide a hybrid OpenMP-MPI implementation that runs significantly faster than a sequential implementation of the optimum algorithm (up to $2500\times$ faster on 256 nodes of NERSC/Cori).
-On 256 nodes of the same system, the parallel implementation attains up to $114\times$ speedup relative to its runtime on a single node.
+\item {\bf Performance:} We provide a hybrid OpenMP-MPI implementation that runs significantly faster than a sequential implementation of the exact algorithm (up to $2500\times$ faster on 256 nodes of NERSC/Cori).
+On 256 nodes of the same system, the parallel implementation attains up to $114\times$ speedup relative to its running time on a single node.
+The HWPM code is freely distributed as part of the Combinatorial BLAS library~\cite{combblas_web}.

 \item {\bf Impact:} The presented algorithm can be used to find good pivots in distributed sparse direct solvers such as SuperLU\_DIST, eliminating a longstanding performance bottleneck.
+The HWPM code has been successfully integrated with the SuperLU~\cite{superlu_web} and STRUMPACK~\cite{strumpack_web} solvers.

 \end{itemize}